VMBindraban/aurelia-pagination/README.md

 # aurelia-pagination

 ## Setup
-To set up locally (for development or testing) do
+To set up locally (for development or testing) do:

 1. `npm install`
 2. `gulp init`